Abundance theorem for surfaces over imperfect fields: Introduction

+\begin{rem} In \cite[Corollary 1.2]{Fujino} and \cite[Theorem 1.2]{minimal}, Fujino and the author establish the following abundance theorem: if $X$ is a projective $\Q$-factorial surface over an algebraically closed field, $\Delta$ is an effective $\R$-divisor on $X$ whose coefficients are contained in $[0, 1]$, and $K_X+\Delta$ is nef, then $K_X+\Delta$ is semi-ample.
+For some ideas of the proof, we refer to \cite{FT12}.
+The author does not know whether this statement generalises to non-closed fields. \end{rem}

 \begin{ack} Part of this work was done whilst the author visited National Taiwan University in December 2013 with the support of the National Center for Theoretical Sciences.
 He would like to thank Professor Jungkai Alfred Chen for his generous hospitality.
 The author would like to thank Professors Caucher~Birkar, Yoshinori~Gongyo, Paolo~Cascini, J\'anos~Koll\'ar, Mircea~Musta\c{t}\u{a}, Chenyang~Xu for very useful comments and discussions.
+The author also thanks the referee for reading the manuscript carefully and for suggesting several improvements.
 This work was partially supported by JSPS KAKENHI (no. 24224001) and EPSRC. \end{ack}